downtownjakebrown/Popcorn/README.md

 **2. Put your popup views in a `PopcornPacket`.**

-Simply initialize your views within a `PopcornPacket`. `PopcornPacket` can currently hold up to 20 popup views.
+Simply initialize your views within `PopcornPacket`. `PopcornPacket` can currently hold up to 20 popup views.

 ```swift
 let popcornPacket = PopcornPacket {